 LDL is considered the “bad” cholesterol, though it’s not all bad: it’s used for repair and to make vitamin D and steroid hormones.
 When it’s excessively high, however, (say over 150mg/dL) it’s a warning sign for high inflammation in the body.
 How does that work?
 LDL is used for repair.
 Chronically high levels of inflammation create damage throughout the body, such as small lesions on arterial walls; the body sends LDL to heal those lesions.
 This is how it can build up and contribute to atherosclerosis.

 That’s the real issue here: your cholesterol numbers give you information about levels of inflammation in the body.
-Statins forceably lower cholesterol levels without addressing the root of what’s causing higher cholesterol.
+Statins forcably lower cholesterol levels without addressing the root of what’s causing higher cholesterol.
 So, don’t shoot the messenger!
 Cholesterol is doing its job: to repair nicks and other damage associated with inflammation.
 Taking a statin is basically like turning off the ‘check engine’ light when it comes on in your car rather than looking under the hood to determine the problem.
+The best approach is to figure out what is driving abnormal or unbalanced cholesterol numbers.

 Causes of Higher Cholesterol Numbers (elevated total cholesterol over 250 and LDL over 150)